acharyasandeep/Eokhati/README.md

-# Getting Started with Create React App
+# Awesome authentication project

+The project has some setup but still requires some efforts to make it awesome.
+Therefore, we need someone to help us to make it production ready.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Returning your solution

+- Make a copy of this repository in your github/bitbucket/gitlab account.
+- Make changes, commit them, and push them into your repository.
+- Share us the url of your source code and deployed url link after completion.

-## Available Scripts
+## Prerequisite

-In the project directory, you can run:

-### `yarn start`
+- To help you, all the necessary packages are already specified in the package.json

-Runs the app in the development mode.\
+- Run app locally in development mode using `yarn && yarn start`.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
+- Launch the test runner in the interactive watch mode using `yarn test`.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
+- Build the app for production to the build folder using `yarn build`.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+## Exercises

+## Attempting all the questions is not a must however, your efforts will be rewarded.
+Note:- Exercise 1, 2 and 3 are mandatory.

+Hints: Use material design for the [ui](https://material-ui.com/) and feel free to use your own ideas for the design.

+### [1] Create register form for user account creation

+- The form should include Email, password and confirm password fields.
+- Include validations for the fields, for example email (must be a valid email) and, password (must be at least 8 characters long and include at least a number and an alphabet) and also match with confirm password field.
+- Show success message on registration success and navigate user to login page
+- You can use browser local storage to persist the users account information.

+### [2] Build login form so that user can login using the credentials from exercise [1].

+- Add email and password field in the login form with field validations.
+- On successful login the user will be greeted with welcome message and navigated to the authenticated page.
+- Keep in mind, the authenticated page is not accessible if the user is not logged in.

+### [3] Deploy to netlify

-Your app is ready to be deployed!
+- Deploy your app to netlify/heroku

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+### [4] Testing

+- Write unit test for the app. (tips: [testing-library](https://testing-library.com/))

+### [5] Documentation

+- Remember to update the README

-### `yarn eject`
+### [6] Docker

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+- Make the app run in the docker